Al-Haqbani/z/README.md

 # EmploLeaksGuardian

 EmploLeaksGuardian is a lightweight Python tool that scans multiple platforms for leaked API keys or secrets.
-It now searches GitHub, **GitLab**, DockerHub, HuggingFace, NPM, PyPI, Reddit, Pastebin and **SwaggerHub** by performing real HTTP requests.
+It now searches GitHub, **GitLab**, DockerHub, HuggingFace, NPM, PyPI, Reddit, Pastebin, **SwaggerHub** and even public **GitHub Gists** by performing real HTTP requests with randomized user-agents and automatic backoff.

 This project was originally created by **محمد الحقباني** to help security researchers uncover leaks and protect their organizations.
 The goal is to build the strongest global tool of its kind.
 Please use it responsibly for legitimate security testing only.
 In addition, a **Smart JS Scanner** can crawl JavaScript files from any domain (including optional subdomains and archived copies via the Wayback Machine).